Looyyd/verifiers/README.md

 However, in this simple example we already notice some limitations:

 - The base models are terrible at understanding grids; they pretty much start with random moves.
 - Some games can have long context.
-For this, a context compression logic was implemented.
+For this, context compression logic was implemented.
 This changes the conversation history into an array of conversations, with the conversation being reset when the token limit is about to be reached.
-- Learning this simple task was very slow.
-And didn't even reach a good performance, the average game reward reaching 56% using QWEN 1.5B as the base model, meaning the model only finishes the track 56% of the time.
+- Learning this simple task was very slow and didn't even reach good performance.
+The average game reward reached 56% using QWEN 1.5B as the base model, meaning the model only finishes the track 56% of the time.

 ![frozenlake_rewards](./images/frozenlake_game_rewards_1.5B_qwen.png)

 While perhaps better results could have been obtained with a 7B model or larger, I am unsure since even the base 7B model is very bad at the task by default.

-Furthermore, reasoning traces seems totally useless on tasks where the model doesn't have a baseline performance, because the traces don't make any sense and are not related to the answers.
+Furthermore, reasoning traces seem totally useless on tasks where the model doesn't have a baseline performance, because the traces don't make any sense and are not related to the answers.

 ## Connect Four

 To easily implement this, code from this repo was used: https://github.com/lucasBertola/Connect-4-Gym-env-Reinforcement-learning

-But even against a "BabyPlayer" (that plays randomly unless it sees a move that can align 4), the Qwen 1.5B model couldn't learn to beat it consistently.
-Showing no progress at all, even after receiving some positive rewards.
+But even against a "BabyPlayer" (that plays randomly unless it sees a move that can align 4), the Qwen 1.5B model couldn't learn to beat it consistently, showing no progress at all, even after receiving some positive rewards.

 ![connect_four](./images/connectfour_game_rewards_1.5B_qwen.png)